lcyvin/mopidy-monitor-go/README.md

 </p>

 ### Motivation
-Polybar's built-in MPD module handles the bulk of needs for mopidy-related controls, however, it lacks a few features like static time skipping (polybar's implementation is percentage based) and volume level control.
-Because mopidy tends to skew a bit louder than the rest of the programs on my computer, I like to manage its volume independantly.
-And as I use it for podcasts as well as music, being able to skip forward in 30 second intervals allows for a much more pleasant listening experience.
+Polybar's built-in MPD module handles the bulk of needs for mopidy/mpd-related controls, however, it lacks a few features like static time skipping (polybar's implementation is percentage based) and volume level control.
+Because mopidy tends to skew a bit louder than the rest of the programs on my computer, I like to manage its volume independently.
+Additionally, as I use mopidy for podcasts as well as music, being able to skip forward in set *n*-second intervals allows for a much more pleasant listening experience.
 This project aims to solve those specific gaps, not replace the existing mpd module.

 ### Usage
 In your polybar config, add: